SP-Shyam/Digital-Personal-Assistant/README.md

 # Digital-Personal-Assistant
-Digital Personal Assistant is a python program which is run in windows operating system.
+# Digital Personal Assistant is a python program which is run in windows operating system.
+# created by Shyam Sundar Pradhan at SP Webcare (www.spwebcare.com)